tensorflow/addons/docs/README.md

 This directory contains the source for [tensorflow.org/addons](https://tensorflow.org/addons).

-It comprises of two main components:
+It comprises two main components:

 ## 1. Narrative Docs